 Citation

-A citation is a reference to a source of information used in your writing.
-It serves multiple purposes: giving credit to original authors, allowing readers to verify your claims, and demonstrating the depth of your research.
+A citation is a reference to a source used in your writing.
+It gives credit to original authors, allows readers to verify claims, and demonstrates research depth.

 When to Cite